AMOIZ0866/scrapping/README.md

 ## Scrapping in Python by using BeautifulSoup

 ## Objective of Project
 - In this project, we are doing scrapping while using beautifulsoup library of python.
+We have get validated data from           https://www.goodreads.com/book/popular_by_date

 ## Setup Project